nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ` view_product [KEYWORD] ` (For displaying details about specified product)

+Examples:
+- `view_product`
-Examples: `view_product` `view_product Socks `
+- `view_product Socks `

 ### Deleting a supplier: `delete_supplier`

-Deletes the specified supplier from the Supplier List.
+If a supplier does not supply products anymore, you can delete their information from the Supplier List, using this delete feature.

-Format: `delete_supplier pr/PRODUCT_NAME stk/STOCK_LEVEL`
+Format: `delete_supplier n/SUPPLIER_NAME`

 Examples:
 * `delete_supplier n/Jack Molly`

 ### Deleting a product: `delete_product`

-Deletes the specified product from the Product List.
+If you want to delete a product from the Product List, this command will help you do that.

-Format: `delete_product pr/PRODUCT_NAME stk/STOCK_LEVEL`
+Format: `delete_product n/PRODUCT_NAME`

 Examples:
 * `delete_product n/sweater`

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the system.

 Format: `clear`

 ### Exiting the program : `exit`

-Exits the program.
+Exits from the program once all your tasks related to updating stocks, editing suppliers and product info etc. are done!

 Format: `exit`

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+AddressBook data are saved in the hard disk automatically after executing any command that changes the data.
 There is no need to save manually.

 ### Editing the data file